 Keystone Christian Academy believes that parents need to have the option of a safe, loving environment where their children learn according to their unique abilities and gifts.

 Each teacher is given a checklist of developmentally-appropriate student outcomes for language arts and math, which details what students are expected to master by the end of the school year.
 In Bible, science, and social studies, teachers are given a scope and sequence explaining the topics that are to be covered at each grade level.
-Educational materials, including secular textbooks, are chosen to best meet the needs of particular students.
+Educational materials, including both Christian based and secular resources, are chosen to best meet the individual needs of students and allow for maximum flexibility and creativity in our teachers.
 All materials are taught from a biblical worldview.

 All teaching methods at Keystone Christian Academy reflect the cognitive learning perspectives of the Bloom’s Taxonomy educational model.
 Students grow in their early learning capabilities from simple remembering (rote recall) to a mature level of creative development.